Morality begins with biology, and specifically with the instincts

 and tolerant - while always staying humble.

 Of course, it isn't easy to be this way.
 For one thing, it's rather impractical.
 People in the lower perspectives make up their minds (or have their minds made up by others) and get down to the business of making the world fit their beliefs.
 But intersubjective people, after listening to hundreds of different opinions, can always be persuaded to listen to just one more!
 Plus, because they are so tolerant, they sometimes seem to pay too much attention to what others may think of as strange or even repulsive ideas.
-Most of us pay no attention to the ass - but the intersubjective person know that the ass is sometimes right!
+Most of us pay no attention to an ass - but the intersubjective person know that the ass is sometimes right!

 The intersubjective perspective views moral value as necessarily